Here are 12 steps to follow when starting a knowledge management program. There are links to additional details for each step.

 - Creation: processes for stimulating innovation and facilitating invention.

-10. Select and implement people, process, and technology components using knowledge management specialties such as information architecture, design thinking, user experience, and agile development.
-Create implementation plans for key components such as training, communications, and change management.
+10. Select and implement people, process, and technology components using knowledge management specialties such as information architecture, design thinking, usability, user experience, and agile development.
+Create implementation plans for key components such as organizational design, training, communications, change management, and infrastructure.